Quantum Telegraph Behavior Without Photons: Introduction

-The second recent development is a variation of spontaneous collapse theory \cite{spont3} that shows that the same results can be obtained by dismissing the measurement apparatus altogether, and simply positing the differential form of weak measurements as a universal stochastic noise term, with a noise level proportional to actual physical random fluctuations in the system.
+A second body of work that has arisen in recent decades is spontaneous collapse theory, which has had several variants such as continuous spontaneous localization (CSL) \cite{diosi1,diosi2,gisin3,bassi1,bassi, bassi2}, the Ghirardi-Rimini-Weber (GRW) model \cite{grw,tumulka,heat3}, and nonlocal stochastic collapse \cite{gisin,gisin2}.
+A recent variation \cite{spont,spont2,spont3,VanJordanSnokeMeasurementTime2025} takes a similar approach, but argues that no net violation of energy conservation is needed, if a simple non-Hermitian term is added to the Schr\"odinger equation.
+It has been shown \cite{spont3,VanJordanSnokeMeasurementTime2025} that the non-Hermitian different operator added to the Schr\"odinger equation in this approach is identical to that derived from weak measurement theory.
+Therefore, one can take all the mathematical results of weak measurement theory, but dismiss the measurement apparatus altogether, and simply posit this differential operator as a universal stochastic noise term, with a noise level proportional to actual physical random fluctuations in the system.

 It has already been shown \cite{VanJordanSnokeMeasurementTime2025} that the clicking of one detector out of the midst of many can be interpreted as follows: an input optical plane-wave puts multiple atoms into a superposition of both the upper and lower states of a two-level system, and then a stochastic process causes one of the atoms to end up in its upper state, while jamming all of the others into the lower state; this can happen suddenly, with a measurement time that is not strongly affected by the number of atoms used as detectors.
-In other words, the random ``click'' at one atom comes ultimately not from a pre-existing photon corpuscle, but from a random walk due to quantum noise acting on atoms with discrete excitation states.
+In other words, the random ``click'' at one atom comes ultimately not from a pre-existing photon corpuscle, but from a random walk due to quantum noise acting nonlocally on many atoms with discrete excitation states; it is not necessary at all to have a photon as a corpuscle to get just one of the detectors to click.

 In this paper we show that the same type of analysis can be applied to the second type of experiment mentioned above, namely telegraph noise.
 A single two-level system (qubit) is subject to a continuous, steady-state, incoherent pump, but shows stochastic jumps between its upper and lower state, with statistics that track with the expected probability according to the Born measurement rule.
-No photons are invoked at all to see this behavior.
+No photons as corpuscles are invoked to obtain this behavior.

-As discussed above, this lends itself to the interpretation of universal spontaneous collapse without a need for detectors to be treated as special devices off the books of quantum dynamics.
-However, it is also a useful result in its own right, even if one sticks to standard measurement-device theory.
-In any qubit system, low-level continuous pumping with energy loss and continuous measurement will result in telegraph noise, jumping between its two states, which obeys the quantum Born rule.